 The only additional information you can enter on the virtual terminal page is a short description.
 No customer address or other information than essential card details can be added, so it is by far the most basic option on this shortlist.
 It does mean that it’s quick and easy to use, as we have found when testing it.

 The main strength of SumUp Virtual Terminal is the fact you can use it in both SumUp App and a web browser.
-Most virtual terminals are only accessible in internet browsers, but SumUp’s access in their mobile app makes it ideal for on-the-go merchants with no computer access.
+Most virtual terminals are only accessible in internet browsers or on a card machine, but SumUp’s access in their mobile app makes it ideal for on-the-go merchants with no computer access.

 Best for: SumUp users requiring a simple solution for occasional over-the-phone payments.